foderking/VinePlus/ComicVine.API/README.md

 ### Threads
 -[ ] ability to sort threads by different criteria
+-[ ] thread should have a link to the og post on cv

 ### Profile
 -[ ] make images and blogs on user profile optional